Updated July 5, 2023

 Address Resolution Protocol Operations

-In this section, we are going to see the ARP process and four different cases where host or router need to use address resolution protocol.
+This section will see the ARP process and four different cases where the host or router needs to use address resolution protocol.

 Below is a list of steps involved in the ARP process:

 Step 1: The sender knows the IP address of the receiver.